The Notorious Lone Wolf

-The Notorious Lone Wolf (1946) is the twelfth Lone Wolf film produced by Columbia Pictures.
-The picture features Gerald Mohr in his inaugural performance as the protagonist detective Lone Wolf, Janis Carter, and Ian Wolfe as Adam Wainwright, the film's antagonist.
-The film was directed by D. Ross Lederman and written by Martin Berkeley, Edward Dein, and William J. Bowers.
+The Notorious Lone Wolf is a 1946 American mystery film directed by D. Ross Lederman and starring Gerald Mohr, Janis Carter and Eric Blore.
+It is the twelfth Lone Wolf film produced by Columbia Pictures.
+The picture features Mohr in his inaugural performance as the protagonist detective Lone Wolf alongside Janis Carter and Ian Wolfe as Adam Wainwright, the film's antagonist.
+The screenplay was written by Martin Berkeley, Edward Dein, and William J. Bowers.

 The film centres on former jewel looter Michael Lanyard, also known by his alias "Lone Wolf", aiming to clear his name after he is accused of murdering a bar dancer.
 At the same time, he races to retrieve a stolen piece of jewellery.
 Filming took place in October and November 1945.
 The Notorious Lone Wolf was theatrically released in the United States in February 1946.
+It was followed by The Lone Wolf in Mexico, in 1947.

 Plot

-Having left the Army, reformed jewel thief and current detective Michael Lanyard (Gerald Mohr), or the Lone Wolf, returns to New York from England to find his lover Carla Winter (Janis Carter).
-On the way, he is tipped off by Inspector Crane (William Davidson) of the looting of the Shalimar, a diamond co-owned by the Prince of Rapur (Olaf Hytten) and Lal Bara (John Abbott).
-It is revealed that the jewel thief is Stonely (Don Beddoe), owner of a bar.
+Having left the Army, reformed jewel thief and current detective Michael Lanyard, or the Lone Wolf, returns to New York from England to find his lover Carla Winter.
+On the way, he is tipped off by Inspector Crane of the theft of the Shalimar, a diamond co-owned by the Prince of Rapur and Lal Bara.
+It is revealed that the jewel thief is Stonely, owner of a bar.

-Meanwhile, Winter's sister Rita (Adelle Roberts) requests Lanyard's help.
-Her husband, Dick Hale (Robert Scott), has been cheating on his wife and is having an intimate affair with Lilli (Virginia Hunter), a performer at Stonely's bar.
+Meanwhile, Winter's sister Rita requests Lanyard's help.
+Her husband, Dick Hale, has been cheating on his wife and is having an affair with Lilli, a performer at Stonely's bar.
 The Lone Wolf and Hale go to the bar together, only to find Lilli murdered.
 Lanyard is pinpointed by the suspicious police as the perpetrator.
 He manages to escape and sets out to find the mastermind.
-Disguised as the Rapurian prince, Lanyard meets jeweller Adam Wainwright (Ian Wolfe), who promises to retrieve the stolen Shalimar in exchange for a promised reward.
+Disguised as the Rapurian prince, Lanyard meets jeweller Adam Wainwright, who promises to retrieve the stolen Shalimar in exchange for a promised reward.

 Lanyard quickly receives news from Wainwright that he has found the looted piece of jewellery.
-However, it is swiped away by Stonely when Lanyard meets Wainwright at the latter's shop.
+However, it is swiped by Stonely when Lanyard meets Wainwright at the latter's shop.
 The Lone Wolf alerts the police; both Stonely and Wainwright are caught, with the jeweller being found guilty of murdering Lilli.
-Lanyard returns home to Winter but their residence catches fire halfway into their love-making so as to end the intimacy in accordance with the prevailing censorship of the time.
+Lanyard returns home to Winter but their residence catches fire halfway into their lovemaking so as to end the intimacy in accordance with the prevailing censorship rules of the time.